HeroicKatora/oxide-auth/Migration.md

 This document is independent of the [release notes](Changes.md).

+# [NEXT] v0.5 – Enstatite

+As advised in deprecation warnings, the iterators for public and private extension data of a grant are now constructed via the `public` and `private` method respectively and the older `iter_public` and `iter_private` method have been removed.
+The `is_private` method of `PublicExtensions` is now obsolete and has been removed since the return type of `private` is now correct.

+The wrongly spelled `ephermal` constructor of the `Assertion` grant generator has been replaced by `ephemeral`.

+The crate has been split into a core (`oxide-auth`) and several sub-crates for each frontend version

 ## v0.4.1

 The iron frontend has been reworked greatly.
 It no longer wraps endpoint